-This didn’t seem unusual until the forecasters realized that the clouds weren’t rain…the radar was picking up thousands of grasshoppers and beetles, very common in the agricultural area of Texas.
+Seeing a swarm of insects can be terrifying!
+Just ask the National Weather Service Forecast Office in Oklahoma that once picked up what appeared to be rain clouds over western North Texas.
+This didn’t seem unusual until the forecasters realized that the clouds weren’t clouds…the radar was picking up thousands of grasshoppers and beetles, very common in the agricultural area of Texas.
 Grasshoppers and beetles were flying between the ground and 2,500 feet, covering an area of about 50 miles.

 Typically, bees swarm in the spring as they search for an ideal spot to establish a new colony.
 The swarm can contain 5,000 to 20,000 bees and may be as small as a softball or larger than a basketball.
-In the prime swarm, about 60% of the worker bees leave the original hive location with the old queen.
+In the primary swarm, about 60% of the worker bees leave the original hive location with the old queen.

 If you ask anyone who has been bitten, fire ants can be some seriously wretched creatures.
 A single fire ant bite is painful and can leave a red welt on your skin for days.
-But if you’ve disturbed one it’s almost certain that more are on the way.
+And if you’ve disturbed one, it’s almost certain that more are on the way.

 If you’re asking yourself, “How dangerous are fire ants?”, the answer is right there in the name.
 Fire ants are notoriously known for their sting when the ant latches on with its jaws and injects a venom that causes pain which some have described as a fire-like, burning pain.
 Although extremely rare, for those that are severely allergic, bites from fire ants can cause death.